gopalkar/healthtrackervue/README.md

 # Health Tracker Application

 ## Overview
-> Health tracker application is built using Vue2.x with Bootstrap-vue on top of Health Tracker API Application
+> Health tracker application is built using Vue2.x with Bootstrap-vue on top of Health Tracker API Application.
 >
 ## Project setup
 ```